Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Product Suitability and Features

-Product suitability is one of the most important ways you can protect clients’ interests and assist them to make economic progress.
+Product suitability is one of the most important ways to protect clients’ interests and assist them to make economic progress.
 Unsuitable products and delivery channels create barriers that prevent access.

-Barriers to access are factors that prevent people in your target population from using your products and services.
-In addition to understanding how current clients and former clients use products and services, your institution should identify why non-clients from your target group do not use your products and services.
+Barriers to access are factors that prevent target clients from using products and services.
+In addition to understanding how current clients and former clients use products and services, the provider should identify why non-clients from your target group do not use products and services.

-Examples of such barriers include product features that do not match client income flows, delivery channels that are not convenient or affordable for clients, product terms that are too complicated for your target population to understand, and collateral or fee requirements that are set too high.
+Examples of such barriers include product features that do not match client income flows, distribution channels that are not convenient or affordable for clients, product terms that are too complicated for target clients to understand, and collateral or fee requirements that are set too high.
 Barriers can also include clients’ own behaviors, such as an over-focus on short-term needs, leading to reluctance to save or purchase insurance.

-• For group-based financial products, poorer people are often excluded by group members who believe them to be less desirable, or poorer people may self-exclude based on negative self-perception.
+• For group-based financial products, poorer people are often excluded by group members who believe them to be less reliable and trustworthy, or poorer people may self-exclude based on negative self-perception.

-• Many clients do not want to use delivery channels that allow family members to see or access savings.
+• Many clients do not want to use distribution channels that allow family members to see or access their savings.

 • Some clients are more likely to save if they have set a savings goal, even if it is non-binding.